 Use of premium Orvis fly rods and reels, spinning rigs, waders, wading boots and wet weather gear is included in your lodge package.
-We supply you with a wide range of equipment to fit the conditions and to meet your needs.
-While our equipment and tackle is all-inclusive to your stay, you’re always welcome to pack along the time-trusted gear you just can’t do without.
+You will be supplied with a wide range of equipment to fit the conditions and to meet your needs.
+While the equipment and tackle is all-inclusive to your stay, you’re always welcome to pack along the time-trusted gear you just can’t do without.
 (Please note that felt-sole wading boots are not permitted in Alaska.)

 For spin casting, we recommend a 7-8 foot medium rod with a medium weight reel.
 Good lures are egg imitators and #2-3 Mepps Aglia (fluorescent red or gold).
 Cutthroat Trout and Dolly Varden Cutthroat and Dolly Varden are abundant in local streams and lakes from April through September.
 The spring season (May and June) is excellent with fish ranging from 10-21 inches.
 Trout fly fishing gear should include a 3-5 weight rod and a quality reel.
 An assortment of smolt patterns and dry flies including Stimulators, Adams, Mosquitoes and assorted Nymphs will have the trout and Dollies jumping.
 For spin casting, we recommend a light action rod and reel, with as assortment of spinners (size 0-3), jigs and spoons (size 1/8 oz.)

-Boardwalk Lodge is home to trophy-class fishing located throughout the deep fjords and emerald-green waters of Southeast Alaska’s Inside Passage.
-Because of the location of our lodge on the Inside Passage, we enjoy the comforts of fishing in relatively calm waters.
-Even on a windy day, we experience a comparatively small chop and no open ocean swell.
-Rarely do we fish more than 200 yards from land.
+Our Alaska fishing lodge is home to trophy-class fishing throughout the deep fjords and emerald-green waters of Southeast Alaska’s Inside Passage.
+Because of the location of the lodge on the Inside Passage, it enjoys the comforts of fishing in relatively calm waters.
+Even on a windy day, it experiences a comparatively small chop and no open ocean swell.
+Rarely do they fish more than 200 yards from land.

-Our boats are 28-foot ocean cruisers, specially designed for your comfort and safety.
+The boats are 28-foot ocean cruisers, specially designed for your comfort and safety.
 Each is equipped with a heated cabin, flushing private toilet and all required tackle.
 In addition to being highly knowledgeable about local fishing areas and techniques, your saltwater captain is U.S. Coast Guard licensed, certified in first aid and CPR.
-In addition to our fleet of ocean cruisers and experienced captains, Boardwalk Lodge provides you with saltwater fishing rods, tackle and bait.
+In addition to the fleet of ocean cruisers and experienced captains, this lodge provides you with saltwater fishing rods, tackle and bait.